 Uruguay was the first country in the world to completely decriminalize cannabis.
 This came thanks to the left-leaning Jose Mujica government in 2013.
 And if there was ever a place to enjoy cannabis, then it’s Uruguay.
 With beautiful beaches, splendid cuisine, and extensive vineyards, it already has the nature, food, wine, and culture.
 With cannabis freely available and destigmatized, it’s the perfect combination to explore one of the lesser-known regions in South America.

 For those visiting Uruguay, it’s illegal to purchase cannabis, but it’s still legal to accept it as a gift from a local, meaning circumventing that particular law is never an issue.

 Accommodation on their tours is always in cannabis-friendly buildings.
 This provides the freedom to vape in the comfort of a hotel room or in the outdoor smoking area.
-Their tours also take in large-scale grow operations and some of the most prolific dispensaries in the area.

 California-based Cannabliss provides nourishment for body and soul by harnessing the healing properties of cannabis.
 Accordingly, their team consists of trained staff and neuropathic doctors.
 The team organizes cannabis retreats.
 These retreats incorporate a holistic approach to further healing by bringing the body and mind into alignment.

 They make for the ideal city escape and serve the needs of those wary from the stresses of modern life.
 Moreover, through a respectful relationship with the cannabis plant, they serve to promote the conscious and intentional use of cannabis and embrace its healing powers.